-The employers shall grant up to four (4) weeks of unpaid leave a year to employees whose spouse, parent, unmarried child, or when they themselves are suffering from serious illness.
-(N)
+The employers shall grant up to four (4) weeks of unpaid leave a year to employees whose spouse, parent, unmarried child, or when they themselves are suffering from serious illness. (n)

 ARTICLE 77.
-Service Charges. - All service charges collected by hotels, restaurants and similar establishments shall be distributed at the rate of eighty-five (85%) percent for all covered employees and fifteen (15%) percent for management.
+Service charges. - All service charges collected by hotels, restaurants and similar establishments shall be distributed at the rate of eighty-five percent (85%) for all covered employees and fifteen percent (15%) for management.
 The share of the employees shall be equally distributed among them.
 In case the service charge is abolished, the share of the covered employees shall be considered integrated into their wages.